mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

     - `enable`: Enable Asynchronous Dump.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
 This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU.

+2. Set Dump environment.

-2. Specify the json configuration file of Dump.
+   Specify the json configuration file of Dump.

    ```bash
    export MINDSPORE_DUMP_CONFIG=${xxx}